beelzebielsk/vim-like_gui_objects/notes.md

 	- This is probably for when the current widget completely does not handle the key in any way: neither it, nor any class from which it inherits.
+- Stretch goals
+	- Half page-down
+	-	Half page-up
+	- Top of page `H`
+	- Bottom of page `L`
+	- Figure out how to keep normal mode navigation strictly for navigating containers, not for moving the cursor around in a box (like for Edit).